datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/README.md

 Messaging for errors and profile output has been greatly improved.
 3. Enhanced performance - Read and write path have been significantly simplified allowing for greater performance.

-Existing graph behaviour has been retained by splitting in to two engines: `Classic` and `Native`:
+Existing graph behaviour has been retained by splitting in to two engines: `Classic` and `Core`:

 * `Classic` is maintained to allow backward compatibility for existing users.
-* `Native` should be used for all new graphs.
+* `Core` should be used for all new graphs.

 ## Overview